chrisglein/chrisglein.github.io/rum-runner/rules.md

 ## 6. ☠️ TRIGGER CREW EFFECTS
 After a raid has ended, whether successful or not, execute the game text of all crew in the raiding party.
 If there are multiple crew the effects may be resolved in the order of the pirate's choosing.

+- Some crew effects will specify that they only trigger if the raid is successful or not.
-- Any other effects that trigger off a successful raid (such as that of _Treasure Map_) happen after all crew effects.
+- Any other effects that trigger off a completed raid (such as that of _Treasure Map_) happen after all crew effects.

 <table>
 <tr><th>Crew effect</th><th>Event effect</th></tr>